Cuentos y Cantos al Monte

 and of an honoring of land and people

-It is the desire of Song Dog Relations to develop a series of Cuentos y Cantos programming that are place based and accessible to the communities in which programming occurs; strengthening relations with land, people and culture along the way.
+It is the desire of Song Dog Relations to develop a series of Cuentos y Cantos programming that are place based and available to the communities in which programming occurs; strengthening relations with land, people and culture along the way.

 What to Expect